Skip to content

 Career tips

-Your creative talent and model-making skills will often be as important as formal qualifications.
+Your creative talent and model making skills. along with experience, can often be as important as formal qualifications.

-You can create a portfolio of your work to show your range of skills.
+You can create a portfolio of your work to show employers your range of skills.

 Further information

-You can find out more about working in props from Get Into Theatre.
+You can find out more about working in props from Get Into Theatre and ScreenSkills.

 You can also get more information on working in the creative industries from Discover Creative Careers.